flintproject/Flint/README.md

 * It runs on Windows, macOS, Linux etc.
 * It provides graphical user interface on top of command-line interface.

-See INSTALL to build and install Flint from source.

 Download
 --------